brandur/sorg/content/articles/http-transactions.md

 at 1:1.
 For every request, all operations are committed or aborted as part of a single transaction within it.

 {{Figure "Transactions (tx1, tx2, tx3) mapped to HTTP requests at a 1:1 ratio."
-(ImgSrcAndAlt "/assets/images/http-transactions/http-transactions.svg" "Transactions (tx1, tx2, tx3) mapped to HTTP requests at a 1:1 ratio.")}}
+(ImgSrcAndAltAndClass "/assets/images/http-transactions/http-transactions.svg" "Transactions (tx1, tx2, tx3) mapped to HTTP requests at a 1:1 ratio." "overflowing")}}

 At first glance requiring idempotency may sound like a sizeable caveat, but in many APIs operations can be made to